A History of the Hoover Police Department

 Where We’ve Come: The Present

-Also far from the single 1968 Ford Galaxy of the early days is the substantial present day police car fleet.
-Today it consists of approximately 115 police Chevrolet Tahoes and 8 Harley Davidson Police motorcycles.
-The Hoover Police Department car fleet is also one of the most energy-efficient and environmentally friendly in the Southeast.
-The Hoover Police Department is the only Department in Alabama with its own E-85 ethanol pump which is used to power police vehicles.
+Fast forward from the single 1968 Ford Galaxy of the early days to the substantial present fleet of Chevrolet Tahoes, Dodge Chargers, and Harley Davidson police motorcycles.
+The Hoover Police Department vehicle fleet is also one of the most energy-efficient and environmentally friendly in the Southeast.
+We are the only Department in Alabama with our own E-85 ethanol pump which is used to power police vehicles.
 Hoover’s use of this clean burning fuel has earned it a spotlight on the U.S. Department of Energy’s website and features in several newspapers.

 The Department is still growing, too.
 In 2007 the new Police/Fire Communications 911 center was completed at the Public Safety Center at a cost of 2.1 million.
 It is a model center that venders and public safety center personnel from other agencies will be traveling to see.
-In addition to housing the Hoover City Jail, Police Records, Police Communications and the Hoover Municipal Court, the Public Safety Center is quickly becoming a home to numerous public safety related operations including the Unitied States Secret Service and Alabama Department of Forensics.
+In addition to housing the Hoover City Jail, Police Records, Police Communications and the Hoover Municipal Court, the Public Safety Center is quickly becoming a home to numerous public safety related operations including the renowned National Computer Forensics Institute (U.S. Secret Service) and Alabama Department of Forensics.

 Looking Back on Holiday Traffic